-2. Auto refinancing
+2. Apply for auto refinancing

 If you qualify for refinancing with an APR one percentage point below your existing rate, you could make a decent saving.

-3. Adding an auto loan cosigner
+3. Add an auto loan cosigner

 When buying a vehicle, a creditworthy cosigner may strengthen your loan application, particularly if you have bad credit.* The CFPB states that, “a cosigner with good or excellent credit could significantly lower your interest rate.”
 A co-borrower enters in to the loan contract and is required to make any missed payments or pay back the loan if the borrower fails to do so.

-5. Think about going short
+5. Think about shorter loan terms

 Longer loan terms often have higher interest rates, according to Consumer Reports, so a shorter term may be another route to a lower APR on your car loan.
 Keep in mind a shorter loan might have a higher monthly payment than a lengthier one where the loan amount is spread over a greater period.
-But a shorter term means you’ll pay interest over a shorter period, which may also reduce what you’ll pay for the car in total.
+But a shorter term means you’ll pay interest over a shorter period, of course, which may also reduce what you’ll pay for the car in total.

 Did you know APR and interest rate are two factors that are typically negotiable on an auto loan?
-Negotiating lower rates with a lender is another way for qualified applicants to potentially save money.
+Negotiating lower rates with a lender is another way for approved applicants to potentially save money.

 Whether you’re looking to reduce what you’re paying on your current car or want to get the best possible financing terms on your next one, knowing how to get a lower APR on a car loan gives you more control in the shopping process.